ghj95/equity_lens_aws/README.md

 EquityLens is an end-to-end LLM-powered news research tool that helps equity research analysts efficiently analyze financial news by retrieving, summarizing, and highlighting key market insights.
 Built with LangChain and OpenAI API, it demonstrates how large language models can streamline research workflows and transform unstructured news into actionable intelligence.

+**Deployed on AWS serverless infrastructure with enterprise-grade scalability and reliability.**

 ## Features

 - **Multi-Article Analysis**: Process up to 3 financial news articles simultaneously